 At the other extreme you could go hard out for a month and eliminate all new plastic coming into your home.
 This is what Amanda of zero waste blog Waste Free Land did.
 Or you may find it more manageable to pick a room in your house to focus on and then once that is nailed move onto another room.
 For most of us plastic food packaging is a major issue so the kitchen is a great place to start.
 Try making your own biscuits and crackers or buy items such as rice and flour packaging-free from bulk stores.
 In the bathroom making your own toothpaste is surprisingly quick and easy to do or, for an option that contains fluoride, buy some toothpaste tabs (easily found on the internet).
 You could also switch to a shampoo bar or use dental floss made from silk thread.

 Kirihou kore – kawea ake!
 Take up the plastic free challenge!

-The ban on single use plastic shopping bags comes into effect on 1 July but we urge you to go further by signing up for the Plastic Free July challenge and choosing to refuse plastic packaging for the month of July.
+The ban on single use plastic shopping bags came into effect on 1 July but we urge you to go further by signing up for the Plastic Free July challenge and choosing to refuse all plastic bags for the month of July.
 In doing so you will become an important part of the solution to our plastic pollution.